ischumacher/snote/README.md

 SNote is a secure notebook GUI application written in Java (Swing) and using 256 bit encryption.

 It reads and writes encrypted text files.
 It uses the HC-256 stream encryption described here [http://www.ecrypt.eu.org/stream/p3ciphers/hc/hc256_p3.pdf].
-HC-256 has been extensively study and so far no flaws or weaknesses have been found.
+HC-256 has been extensively studied and so far no flaws or weaknesses have been found.

 The HC-256 encryption is implemented by Bouncy Castle [http://bouncycastle.org] and the Bouncy